-Financial functions can be used in the load script and in chart expressions to calculate payments and interest rates.
+Financial functions can be used in the data load script and in chart expressions to calculate payments and interest rates.

 For all the arguments, cash that is paid out is represented by negative numbers.
 Cash received is represented by positive numbers.